entando/entando-docs/vuepress/docs/next/tutorials/ecr/tutorials/create-ecr-bundle-from-npm.md

 1. An NPM registry where to upload the bundle
 1. A K8S cluster where to upload the bundle (e.g. minikube, microk8s, minishift) configured correctly for Entando 6
 1. A namespace in the cluster reachable from the operator and entando-k8s-service
-1. The `entando-bundle-cli` command-line tool to generate the necessary metadata to share the bundle in a Kubernetes cluster
+1. The `entando-bundle` command-line tool to generate the necessary metadata to share the bundle in a Kubernetes cluster

 ## Steps